kateyeziyang/YeSQL/README.md

 # yesql_app
 Web Journal Recommender.
-Fall 19 Database project of group YeSQL
+Fall 19 group course project.
+This a journal searching web application based on Python Flask and MySQL.
+The journal data are provided by course staff.
+Visitors of the web applications can search articles and add those articles to their favorite lists if they have signed in.
+The application supports REST API and **fuzzy search**.

 ## Deployment Instructions